 EULESS, TX--(Marketwire - Dec 17, 2012) - U.S. Concrete, Inc. (

-As of the date of this press release, The Company has 101 fixed and 13 portable ready-mixed concrete plants, two precast concrete plants and seven producing aggregates facilities.
+U.S. Concrete services the construction industry in several major markets in the United States through its two business segments: ready-mixed concrete and concrete-related products; and precast concrete products.
+As of the date of this press release, the Company has 101 fixed and 13 portable ready-mixed concrete plants, one precast concrete plant and seven producing aggregates facilities.
 During 2011, these plant facilities produced approximately 4.3 million cubic yards of ready-mixed concrete from continuing operations and 3 million tons of aggregates.
-For more information on U.S. Concrete, please visit: http://www.us-concrete.com.
+For more information on U.S. Concrete, visit www.us-concrete.com.